 Why Is Vitamin K Necessary For Newborn Babies?

 Newborns are at risk of developing a bleeding disorder called vitamin K deficiency bleeding (VKDB) due to their low stores of vitamin K at birth.
 This condition can lead to excessive bleeding or hemorrhage in the intestines and brain, which can cause brain damage and may even be life-threatening.
-Thus, babies must receive a vitamin k shot at birth to prevent VKDB.
+Thus, it is crucial babies receive a vitamin K shot at birth to prevent VKDB.
 Infants who do not receive the shot may be affected by the condition up to six months of age (2) (4).

 Vitamin K deficiency bleeding is generally grouped into three categories (5) (6).